Swannanoa (mansion): History

 The sisters sold Swannanoa in 1926 to the Valley Corporation of Richmond, which became the second owner of Swannanoa.
 They planned and opened the Swannanoa Country Club and Golf Course in 1927.
 With the 1929 Depression, the country club had no revenue and Dooley sisters took back the property in 1932.
 During the Country Club era, they built a small stone building on the property for guests to pay their golf fees and it was rumored to house the region's best moonshine distillery and to be a favored supplier for government officials during Prohibition.
 The golf course was an 18-hole course.
 It was during Swannanoa's time as a country club that Calvin Coolidge had Thanksgiving dinner (1928) at the mansion.
 The sumptuous accommodations and isolation from the Capitol's hubbub seemed to affect Mrs. Coolidge deeply, giving her "the giddiness of a mare in the spring" according to the waitstaff.
 Calvin was typically silent on the subject, but seemed rather drawn and sleepy for the next day's hunting.

 The United States Navy considered purchasing and renovating the property in 1942, which they calculated would cost $200,000, for the purpose of establishing a secret facility to interrogate prisoners of war.
 The military rejected it in favor of a Civilian Conservation Corps camp in Fort Hunt, Virginia, because it seemed unlikely that Congress would approve the purchase of such a palatial structure for the purpose.

 The mansion stood empty through the Great Depression and World War II until A.T.
 Dulaney purchased it with a group of Charlottesville business men and formed Skyline Swannanoa, Inc. In 1944.
-Swannanoa was leased in 1948 to Walter Russell for his University of Science and Philosophy.
+In 1948 Swannanoa was leased for 50 years to Walter Russell for his University of Science and Philosophy.
+When the lease ended in 1998 James Fillmore Dulaney and his wife, Sandi Dulaney lived at Swannanoa overseeing the completed 3 million dollar external restoration of the mansion from 1999-2006.

+Since 2007 Skyline Swannanoa, Inc. has operated the estate as a private venue only available by private booking or ticketed events.